 “Once you give yourself permission to scale and embrace a 10X rollout, it opens the door for two other types of MVPs: the Wizard of Oz MVP and the Concierge MVP.”

 “Wizard of Oz?
 Like the movie?”

 “Yes, like the movie.
 Remember the guy behind the curtains?
 This is the “fake it until you’re ready to make it” MVP, where you cobble together existing solutions to deliver something to customers faster while still focusing on your core UVP.”

 “Do you have an example?”

 “The Tesla Roadster we just talked about is classic Wizard of Oz.
-Tesla realized that in order to deliver their UVP promise of an all-affordable electric car, they needed to build a better battery.
+Tesla realized that to deliver their UVP promise of an all-affordable electric car, they needed to build a better battery.
 If you are building a better battery, why build an entire car?
-Designing and building a brand new car is hard, but it wasn’t the riskiest part of Tesla’s UVP.
+Designing and building a brand-new car is hard, but it wasn’t the riskiest part of Tesla’s UVP.
 So Tesla opted to license an existing car, the Lotus Elise, as the shell for their battery.
-They didn’t need a big factory, need automobile designers, etc. That’s how they got to market with a road-ready vehicle in under 3 years — which is light speed compared to other car companies.”
+They didn’t need a big factory, need automobile designers, etc. That’s how they got to market with a road-ready vehicle in under three years — which is light speed compared to other car companies.”

 “Fascinating…” Steve adds.

 “But that’s not all.
 Have you ever wondered why Tesla licensed a $100K+ sports car for their MVP?
 This is the opposite of an all-affordable electric car.”